-“Before coming to Keller, the client, Matrix Services, had approached other contractors, with little success,” explains Christopher Rogers, Senior Project Manager, who’s based in New Orleans.
+“Before coming to Keller, the client, Matrix Services, had approached other contractors, with little success,” explains Christopher Rogers, Senior Project Manager.
 “They basically said, if you can get the design done and be here in two weeks, the job’s yours.
 We’ve wanted to work more with Matrix, and this was a high-value project, so we went at it full force.
 In fact, I was setting up the batch plant while the design was still being finalized and approved!

 “Why were we able to deliver where others couldn’t?
 We have a lot of academic horsepower in this company, including seismic experts who helped us generate the complex design to meet the strict criteria.
 At any time, we could have three PhDs on the phone with the client – that’s reassuring.

-“We also have the tremendous capacity to quickly mobilize two crews to work double shifts.
+“We also have the tremendous capacity to mobilize two crews to work double shifts quickly.
 We really had our very best people on this, including a superintendent from Miami who’s an expert in deep soil mixing.

 “It’s not just people either.
 We brought in a grout batch plant and drill rig from 1,600 miles away, the latter of which required permits to travel across states.”

 A high-quality, cost-effective solution